jaanli/jaan.io/_posts/blog/2017-08-11-how-does-physics-connect-machine-learning.md

 This divergence between $$q$$ and $$p$$, or relative entropy, measures the amount of information (in bits or nats) that is lost when using $$q$$ to approximate $$p$$.

 This gives us a criteria with which to vary our approximation.
-We the $$\lambda$$ parameter of our approximation until we minimize the approximation error, as measured by the Kullback-Leibler divergence.
+We vary the $$\lambda$$ parameter of our approximation until we minimize the approximation error, as measured by the Kullback-Leibler divergence.

 The KL divergence is written with a double vertical bar as